fxbriol/fxbriol.github.io/_pages/publications.md

 ## Dissertations

 * ***Briol, F-X.*** (2019). *Statistical computation with kernels*.
 PhD thesis, Department of Statistics, University of Warwick. [(***PDF***)](https://fxbriol.github.io/pdfs/PhDthesis_fxbriol.pdf)
+	* I was awarded an Honorable Mention for the [Savage Award](https://bayesian.org/project/savage-award/) in the section "Theory and Methodology" for this thesis.
+This is awarded by the International Society on Bayesian Analysis (ISBA) for "a dissertation that makes important original contributions to the foundations, theoretical developments, and/or general methodology of Bayesian analysis".

 * ***Briol, F-X.*** (2014). *Inference for Hawkes Processes*.
 Masters thesis, Department of Statistics, University of Warwick.